AK-154/Excel-Projects/README.md

 # Excel Projects
-Welcome to my collection of Excel projects!
-Each project is in its own folder with a README for more details.
+I'm excited to present my Excel projects!
+Each is neatly organized in its own folder with a detailed README.
+Please choose the area you'd like to evaluate me on and explore the corresponding project!

 - [Visualizations](./Visualization)
 - [VBA Code](./VBA)